dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 The next page presents a list of COM classes and interfaces contained in the selected type library.
-You can select which to translate by choosing “Translate selected” and then clicking to select individual items, dragging or using the Shift key to select ranges, and using the Ctrl key to select additional items.
-Choose “Translate all” and all classes and interfaces in the type library will be translated.
-This is different from selecting all items under “Translate selected” because if classes or interfaces are added to the type library later, they will only be translated if you selected “Translate all”.
+You can select which to translate by choosing "Translate selected" and then clicking to select individual items, dragging or using the Shift key to select ranges, and using the Ctrl key to select additional items.
+Choose "Translate all" and all classes and interfaces in the type library will be translated.
+This is different from selecting all items under "Translate selected" because if classes or interfaces are added to the type library later, they will only be translated if you selected "Translate all".

 #.
-Choose “Translate all”, so that both the RotNExample COM class and
+Choose "Translate all", so that both the RotNExample COM class and
    the IRotNExample interface are translated.
 #.
 Click **Next**.